janek/music-alarm-clock/README.md

 # spoti-alarm-server
 Takes a time via an API, saves a time to crontab, uses the Spotify API to start playing music at the given time.

-Work in progress, README will be updated
+Warning: the README is lacking, WIP

 ## Installation